Reversible Encryption

 1. Create Your Key

-You create your own encryption key — a password of exactly 16, 24, or 32 characters.
+You create your own encryption key.
+It's a password of exactly 16, 24, or 32 characters.
 This key is never sent to or stored on our servers.
 You are the only one who knows it.

 2. Encrypt & Share

 Select the Encrypt method during anonymization.
-Each detected PII value becomes an encrypted token like <encrypted:xyz123>.
-Share freely — without your key, the data is unrecoverable.
+Each detected PII value becomes an encrypted token, like <encrypted:xyz123>.
+Share it freely.
+Without your key, the data cannot be recovered.

 3. Decrypt with Same Key

-Open the Deanonymizer, paste encrypted text, enter the exact same key you used to encrypt, and click Decrypt.
-Original values are restored instantly.
+Open the Deanonymizer.
+Paste the encrypted text.
+Enter the exact same key you used to encrypt.
+Click Decrypt.
+Your original values come back instantly.

 Your Keys, Your Control

-You create and safeguard your encryption keys.
+You create and protect your own encryption keys.
 We never store them.

 You Create the Key

 Choose a strong password of 16, 24, or 32 characters.
 This becomes your AES encryption key.
-We do not generate keys for you.
+We do not create keys for you.

 Key Never Stored

-Your key is transmitted securely over HTTPS for encryption, then immediately discarded.
+Your key travels securely over HTTPS during encryption, then it's discarded right away.
 We never store your key on our servers.

 Same Key Required to Decrypt

-Decryption requires the exact key used during encryption.
-Even one wrong character means decryption fails.
+Decryption needs the exact key you used to encrypt.
+Even one wrong character makes decryption fail.

 No Recovery If Lost

 We cannot recover your data if you lose your key.
-Store it securely in a password manager.
+Store it safely in a password manager.
 This is by design.

 Anonymization Methods Compared